gholinasabmaryam/deutsch-jozsa-qiskit/README.md

 # deutsch-joza-algorithm

-This repository contains my Python implementation of the Deutsch–Jozsa Algorithm using IBM Qiskit.
+This repository contains my Python implementation of the Deutsch–Jozsa Algorithm using **IBM Qiskit**.
 The algorithm is one of the foundational quantum computing examples, demonstrating an exponential speed-up over classical computation for distinguishing between constant and balanced functions.

 ---